NDR-US/ceyo-site/SECURITY-ARCHITECTURE.md

-# CEYO Security Architecture
+CEYO Security Architecture

-## Overview
+Overview

-CEYO is designed as an evidentiary infrastructure layer that provides cryptographic verification of AI system outputs without modifying the underlying models.
+CEYO is an evidentiary infrastructure layer that provides cryptographic verification of AI system inference events without modifying the underlying models.

-The security architecture focuses on ensuring that recorded artifacts remain:
+The security architecture is designed to ensure that generated artifacts remain:

-• Deterministic
+	•	deterministic
-• Tamper-evident
+	•	tamper-evident
-• Independently verifiable
+	•	independently verifiable
-• Non-custodial with respect to cryptographic keys
+	•	non-custodial with respect to cryptographic keys

-CEYO does not operate as a monitoring system or enforcement mechanism.
-Instead, it provides verifiable records that can be validated independently by third parties.
+CEYO does not function as a monitoring system or enforcement mechanism.
+Instead, it produces verifiable records that can be validated independently by third parties.

----
+⸻

-## Core Security Objectives
+Core Security Objectives

 The CEYO architecture prioritizes several security objectives.

-### Artifact Integrity
+Artifact Integrity

 Artifacts must remain unchanged after generation.
 Any modification must be detectable through cryptographic verification.

 Integrity is enforced through:

-• Canonicalization of artifact data
+	•	deterministic canonicalization of artifact data
 	•	SHA-256 hashing
-• Digital signatures
+	•	digital signatures

----
+⸻

-### Independent Verification
+Independent Verification

 Any party should be able to verify artifact authenticity without requiring access to internal AI systems.

 Verification requires:

-• The artifact record
+	•	the artifact record
-• The associated signature
+	•	the associated signature
-• The corresponding public key
+	•	the corresponding public key

----
+This enables validation without exposing model weights, proprietary internals, or decision content.

+⸻

-### Non-Custodial Key Ownership
+Non-Custodial Key Ownership

 CEYO does not manage or store cryptographic signing keys.

 Key ownership remains with the system operator generating artifacts.

-This prevents the infrastructure layer from becoming a centralized trust authority.
+This design prevents the infrastructure layer from becoming a centralized trust authority and preserves operational independence.

----
+⸻

-### Deterministic Canonicalization
+Deterministic Canonicalization

 Artifacts are canonicalized prior to hashing.

 Deterministic canonicalization ensures that:

-• The same artifact always produces the same hash
+	•	identical artifact inputs always produce identical hashes
-• Verification can be reproduced across independent environments
+	•	verification can be reproduced across independent environments

----
+The reference implementation uses RFC 8785 (JSON Canonicalization Scheme) to ensure consistent serialization.

+⸻

-## Security Boundaries
+Security Boundaries

 CEYO intentionally limits its scope.

 CEYO does not guarantee:

-• Correctness of the AI decision
+	•	correctness of the AI decision
-• Fairness of model outputs
+	•	fairness of model outputs
-• Ethical use of AI systems
+	•	ethical use of AI systems

 Instead, CEYO ensures that recorded artifacts have not been altered.

 Verification confirms integrity, not correctness.

----
+⸻

-## Key Security Components
+Key Security Components

-### Artifact Generator
+Artifact Generator

-Captures policy-scoped data from AI decisions.
+Captures policy-scoped data from AI inference events.

-Responsible for generating artifact records.
+Responsible for generating artifact records that are later sealed and verified.

----
+⸻

-### Canonicalization Layer
+Canonicalization Layer

 Standardizes artifact structure prior to hashing.

-Ensures reproducible hashing results.
+This ensures reproducible hashing results across environments.

----
+⸻

-### Cryptographic Sealing
+Cryptographic Sealing

 Artifacts are hashed and digitally signed.

-This produces a tamper-evident seal.
+This produces a tamper-evident cryptographic seal.

----
+⸻

-### Verification Layer
+Verification Layer

-Independent parties recompute hashes and validate signatures.
+Independent parties recompute hashes and validate signatures using the corresponding public key.

-Verification confirms artifact authenticity.
+Verification confirms artifact authenticity and integrity.

----
+⸻

-## Deployment Considerations
+Deployment Considerations

-Production deployments should include:
+Production deployments should include additional operational protections such as:

-• Hardware Security Modules (HSM) for key protection
+	•	Hardware Security Modules (HSMs) for key protection
-• Secure key rotation policies
+	•	secure key rotation policies
-• Trusted public key registries
+	•	trusted public key registries
-• Access control mechanisms
+	•	environment isolation and access control mechanisms

 These controls are external to the CEYO protocol but are recommended for operational environments.

----
+⸻

-## Security Model Summary
+Security Model Summary

 CEYO provides:

-• Tamper-evident records
+	•	tamper-evident records
-• Cryptographic artifact sealing
+	•	cryptographic artifact sealing
-• Deterministic verification
+	•	deterministic verification

 CEYO does not act as a centralized authority and does not adjudicate AI system behavior.